realSina/SAMP-ACS/README.md

 1_ Copy and paste ACS.pwn and ACS.amx in your SAMP Server Directory/filterscripts/

-2_ Add a public in your gamemode called OnACSDetected(playerid) for example:
+2_ Add a callback in your gamemode called OnACSDetected(playerid) for example:

 ...............................